-Short-term plans provide much less coverage and more limitations than plans that are compliant with the Affordable Care Act, such as those offered by UPMC Health Plan.
+Short-term plans provide less coverage and more limitations than plans that are Affordable Care Act compliant, such as those offered by UPMC Health Plan.

 - You can be denied coverage, or charged more, if you have a pre-existing condition.
 This is a health problem you had before you secured health insurance.